 - 1/2 cup softened vegan butter (Earth Balance)

 - Preheat oven to 350 degrees.

-- In a large bowl, whisk together almond flour, potato starch, baking soda and baking powder.
+- In a large bowl, whisk together almond flour, tapioca starch, baking soda and baking powder.

 - Add almond milk, honey, apple sauce, melted butter, vanilla extract and apple cider vinegar to your flour mixture.
 Combine until batter is smooth.